khurram-syed/cypress-automation-assignment/README.md

  (i) Tests can be run with following commandline command

-   > npm install.  // For first time installation
+   > npm install.         //<-- For the first time installation

    > npm cypress run